seanjmcm/VDetect/writeup_SMcM.md

 156.22 Seconds to train svm...
 Test Accuracy of svm =  0.9918`

-I decided to return to LinearSVC which appeared to give a better result.
+I decided to return to LinearSVC which appeared to give a better result and is a faster linear SVM.
 LinearSVC is an SVM implemented using the liblinear library.

 ###Sliding Window Search

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-Having an excellent prediction result, I expected to get a very good result from a window search.
+Having an excellent prediction result, I expected to get a very good result from a window search with a 50% overlap.
 Instead, I was very disappointed with the result.

 ![alt text][image2p]

 As can be seen, quite a number of vehicles were missed.

-I then implemented a series of scaled sub sampling window searchs in code section five of `trafficDetect.ipynb` as suggested here : https://discussions.udacity.com/t/prediction-excellent-but-actual-result-poor/381167/2.
+I then implemented a series of scaled sub sampling window searchs in code section five of `trafficDetect.ipynb` as suggested here : https://discussions.udacity.com/t/prediction-excellent-but-actual-result-poor/381167/2 and instead of overlap implemented cell stepping

 Using a range, I added values obtained at scale values of .75, 1, 1.25, 1.5 & 1.75.
 Excluding false flags (of which there are a lot), this seems to identify most of the vehicles as shown below

 ![alt text][image3]

+It is now a case of sorting the false detections fromt he real detections.

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?